jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>/credential=<credential name>:read-attribute(name=client-keystore-file)`

 ## syntax of the operation to get the `elytron-oidc-client` `secure-server` `credential` `client-keystore-password`
-the password for the client `keystore` when the credential provider is used. this is required if `client-keystore-file` has been specified. get the `elytron-oidc-client` `secure-server` `credential` `client-keystore-password` attribute.
+the password for the client `keystore` when the credential provider is used. this is required if '`client-keystore-file`' has been specified. get the `elytron-oidc-client` `secure-server` `credential` `client-keystore-password` attribute.
 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>/credential=<credential name>:read-attribute(name=client-keystore-password)`